BlueBrain/NeuroM/doc/source/developer.rst

 Before making a pull request, make sure that your fork is up to date and that all the tests pass locally.
-This will make it less likely that your pull request will get rejected by making breaking chages or by failing the test requirements.
+This will make it less likely that your pull request will get rejected by making breaking changes or by failing the test requirements.

 Running the tests
 -----------------